xhargh/BattleSnake-cpp-client/README.md

 See https://github.com/StemboltHQ/battle_snake for more information about the BattleSnake programming game.

-Three example snakes are provided, as detailed below.
+Example snakes are provided, as detailed below.

 ## basic_snake
-Provides a simple C++ Battlesnake API.
-Modify the move callback to implement your own snake.
+Example snake that uses the simple C++ Battlesnake API provided under api/.
+Just modify the move callback to implement your own snake.

 ## boost_snake
 Provides great abstractions and a good starting point for implementing your own